 - The diffusion component gives rise to diffusion nodes. - They are spaced at $2\sigma\sqrt{\Delta t}$ apart such as the white nodes A, B, C, D, E, F, and G on p.
-746.
+777.

 White nodes are diffusion nodes.
 Gray nodes are jump nodes.
 In the diffusion phase, the solid black lines denote the binomial structure of BOPM; the dashed lines denote the trinomial structure.
-Here m is set to one for simplicity.
 Only the double-circled nodes will remain after the construction.
 Note that a and b are diffusion nodes because no jump occurs in the jump phase.